dcsil/Achievo/documentation/mvp_development_justification.md

 **Resulting Pivot:**
 - Deferred advanced features (multi-syllabus upload, full onboarding quiz, virtual pets, streaks, .ics export, Pomodoro, cross-platform support) to Phase II/III.
+- Split out CUJ 7 (Canvas Task Completion) from CUJ 2 (Task Completion).
+This is because the user steps for completing a task/assignment from Canvas is different from in our extension.
 - This ensured a stable, testable MVP aligned with core student pain points.